 - No special equipment is needed – You can even use your phone!

-- Most important: Hold your camera or phone landscape/horizontal. (see graphics below)
+- If possible, please use your camera or phone on landscape/horizontal format. (see graphics below)

 - Click here to learn some tips on filming with your smartphone.

 - If using a phone (see iPhone and android screenshots attached): Go to settings-camera-record video, and be sure that you are capturing the video at 4k at 30 fps (UHD 3840×2160 (60fps) for Android) to have the most flexibility.
 Frame the performance horizontal.
 If unable to film at 4k, please choose 1080p HD at 30 fps (1920×1080 (30fps) for Android).